rlivings39/cpp-practice/README.md

 Complexity of DP is `# subproblems X to solve each subproblem given that lookup is O(1)`

+### Dynamic programming in detail

+Optimal substructure and overlapping subproblems are the two attributes for when dynamic programming can apply to an optimization problem.

+Optimal substructure means that you can construct an optimal solution from optimal solutions to subproblems.

+CLRS presents a common pattern

+1. Show that a solution involves making a choice that creates subproblems (e.g. where to split)
+2. Suppose you have a choice leading to an optimal solution (though you don't yet have it)
+3. Given this choice, determine the subproblems that arise and how to characterize the space of subproblems
+4. Show that solutions to the subproblems must also be optimal via contradiction.
+Suppose one isn't optimal.
+Then show that if you replaced the suboptimal solution with an optimal solution that the global solution improves.

+Optimal substructure varies in how many subproblems an optimal solution uses and how many choices you have in determining which subproblems are used.

+Subproblems must also be **independent** of each other.

+Subproblems must also overlap for dynamic programming to be useful.
+If they don't overlap then you're often just in divide and conquer land.
+Having the problems overlap means that you can leverage the repeated problems to make your algorithm more efficient either by memoizing in a top-down solution or building up solutions in a bottom-up solution.

+When all subproblems must be solved, a bottom-up solution often has better constant factors than a top-down one with memoization.
+When only some of the subproblems must be solved, top-down with memoization can avoid solving the extraneous ones.

 ### Leetcode TODOs

 * [ ] Dynamic programming from CLRS book